|

 The wines, to my taste, have been improving and evolving in a nice

 having.
-The 2004 displays a touch of toast and a hint of wood which
+The 2011 displayed a touch of toast and a hint of wood which

 I read they've fine-tuned